Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Clemson's games this season have gone over 43 points seven of 11 times.
+- Clemson has combined with its opponents to put up more than 43 points in seven of 11 games this season.

-- So far this season, 50% of South Carolina's games (5/10) have had more combined points than Saturday's total of 43.
+- In 50% of South Carolina's games this season (5/10), the teams combined to score more than Saturday's total of 43.

-- The combined points per game average of the two teams, 49.8, is 6.8 points above Saturday's over/under.

-- This contest's over/under is 2.9 points above the 40.1 these two squads combine to allow per game this season.
+- This contest's total is 2.9 points greater than the 40.1 these two squads combine to allow per game this season.

-- The average total in Tigers games this season is 49.6, 6.6 points more than Saturday's over/under of 43.
+- The Tigers and their opponents have scored an average of 49.6 points per game in 2021, 6.6 more than Saturday's total.

-- The 43-point over/under for this game is 7.1 points below the 50.1 points per game average total in Gamecocks games this season.

 Clemson Stats and Trends

-- Clemson has three wins against the spread in 11 games this season.
+- Clemson has three wins against the spread in 11 games this year.

-- This season, the Tigers are winless against the spread when entering a game as a favorite of 11.5 points or more (in five chances).

-- Clemson's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- The Tigers put up 26.5 points per game, comparable to the 23.7 per matchup the Gamecocks allow.
+- Clemson has hit the over in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- Clemson is 3-2 against the spread and 5-0 overall in games when it records more than 23.7 points.
+- Clemson is 3-2 against the spread and 5-0 overall in games when it puts up more than 23.7 points.

-- In games that Clemson piles up over 356.5 yards, the team is 2-3 against the spread and 5-0 overall.
+- Clemson is 2-3 against the spread and 5-0 overall when the team picks up more than 356.5 yards.

-- The Tigers have turned the ball over 17 times this season, six fewer than the Gamecocks have forced (23).
+- The Tigers have 17 giveaways this season, while the Gamecocks have 23 takeaways .

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.